ktorio/ktor-documentation/topics/FAQ.md

-## What is the proper way to pronounce ktor?
+## What is the proper way to pronounce Ktor?
 {id="pronounce"}

 *kay-tor*